Sneaky taxes…. Are you at risk?

-IRMAA often snares unwitting participants whose income had a temporary spike.
-The temporary spike can cause an increase in premiums paid, adding thousands in unforseen medical expenses.
+IRMAA often snares unwitting participants whose income had a temporary spike and pushed them into surcharge territory.

-Deferring taxes for too long could result in large Required Minimum Distributions (RMDs) pushing investors into higher thresholds, thus triggering the surcharge.
-Additionally, selling highly appreciated real estate can trigger large capital gains, which also inflates income, can trigger an IRMAA surcharge.
+In both cases, deferring taxes for too long could result in large Required Minimum Distributions (RMDs) or large capital gains, pushing investors into higher thresholds, thus triggering the surcharge.

 Letters are sent to covered participants in Autumn to provide advance notice of how premiums might change.
 You have access to an appeals process for cases where a life event, such as retirement or loss of pension benefit, warrants a review that may impact what you actually pay.